gprMax/gprMax/README.rst

 * Install/Check C libraries:

     * Mac OS X: gcc is easily installed using the Homebrew package manager (http://brew.sh).
-Installations of Xcode on Mac OS X come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must also install gcc.
+Installations of Xcode on Mac OS X come with the LLVM (clang) compiler, but it does not currently support OpenMP, so you must install gcc.
-    * Linux: gcc (https://gcc.gnu.org) should be already installed so no action is required.
+    * Linux: gcc (https://gcc.gnu.org) should be already installed, so no action is required.

 Microsoft Windows